Updated on: 11/13/2019

-There are a number of legal questions that need to be answered relatively quickly in the criminal and civil cases that will likely be brought against Mark Mullan for the DUI collision which caused the death of Dennis and Judith Schulte and severe injuries to Karina Ulriksen-Schulte and her infant son.
-The Schulte Family needs to make sure that their legal advisors are asking these questions and seeking answers.
+There are a number of legal questions that need to be answered relatively quickly in the criminal and civil cases that will likely be brought against Mark Mullan for the DUI collision which caused the death of two adults and severe injuries to another woman and her infant son.
+The victims need to make sure that their legal advisors are asking these questions and seeking answers.
 These important legal questions are:

 - Why was the court-ordered ignition interlock system not installed in Mark W. Mullan’s vehicle?

 - Why is having ignition interlocks installed on a vehicle basically an “honor-system” where drunk driving offenders are responsible for the installation?

 - Why does the Department of Licensing require a compliance report on most offenders in order to approve the removal of an ignition interlock device but does not appear to have any compliance reporting to ensure that devises are actually installed in the first place?

 - Why was Mark W. Mullan allowed to drive on a suspended license?